 While China and Panama already shared robust economic ties (China is the second largest user of the Panama Canal after the US), since establishing formal diplomatic relations, the 2 nations have considerably deepened economic, social, and political cooperation.
-For example, in late 2018, the 2 nations signed 28 diplomatic accords and investment agreements in a range of Panamanian industries health. education. such as infrastructure, energy, tourism, and banking, among others, Notably, Panama is also currently in the advanced stages of negotiating free trade а agreement with China. a deal that significantly would expand bilateral trade.

-Relations with the US: The US and Panama share a long history of political, economic, and military ties. having formally established diplomatic relations in 1903 following Panama's independence from Colombia (see p.
-7 of History and Myth).
-That year, Panama granted the US rights to build the canal and administer the Canal Zone, both of which the US controlled through most of the 20th century (see p.
-7-13 of History and Myth).
+For example, in late 2018, the two nations signed diplomatic relations in 1903 following Panama's independence from Colombia (see History and Myth).
+That year, Panama granted the US rights to build the canal and administer the Canal Zone, both of which the US controlled through most of the 20th century (see History and Myth).